uarizona-fnsv/bootstrap/README.md

 The version will map to the release tag in Gitlab.

-### Gitlab Install
+### NPM Install

-You should install from npm whenever possible.
 If you need to install a specific branch for testing, you can do so via:

 ```shell
 npm install --save-dev git+https://git@gitlab.fso.arizona.edu/FAST/fso-bootstrap.git